 Tarveda has built a team of innovative and successful drug developers whose deep collective experience spans drug discovery, research, and development at leading biotechnology and pharmaceutical companies.

-Drew Fromkin has more than 27 years of leadership experience in major areas of the healthcare industry, including biopharmaceuticals, life sciences and healthcare services sectors.
+Drew Fromkin has more than 29 years of leadership experience in major areas of the healthcare industry, including biopharmaceuticals, life sciences and healthcare services sectors.
 He has an accomplished track record leading public and private companies through all stages of growth, including product development and commercial operations.
-Prior to Tarveda Therapeutics, Mr. Fromkin served as President, CEO and Director of Clinical Data, Inc. (NASDAQ: CLDA) where he transformed the Company from a traditional diagnostics business with a sub-$100 million market capitalization to an innovative biopharmaceutical and personalized medicine company.
+Prior becoming the CEO of Tarveda Therapeutics, Mr. Fromkin served as President, CEO and Director of Clinical Data, Inc. (NASDAQ: CLDA) where he transformed the Company from a traditional diagnostics business with a sub-$100 million market capitalization to an innovative biopharmaceutical and personalized medicine company.
 Clinical Data was acquired for $1.2 billion by Forest Laboratories and he has since served in roles as an advisor, consultant or director to a variety of healthcare ventures.
 Prior to Clinical Data, Mr. Fromkin served as President and CEO of DoctorQuality, Inc. (acquired by Quantros, Inc.), President, CEO and Director of Endo Surgical Devices, Inc. and Corporate Vice President, Business Development, for Merck-Medco, a wholly-owned subsidiary of Merck & Co.
 Mr. Fromkin began his career at Health Information Technologies, Inc. as General Manager of their subsidiary, MCA, and Director of Marketing and Payer Alliances for the parent company.
 He currently serves as a director and Chair of the compensation committee for Tobira Therapeutics, Inc. (TBRA), which has recently been acquired for $1.7 billion by Allergan (AGN).
 Mr. Fromkin was named to Business Week's "CEOs 40 and Under" list while at Clinical Data.
 Mr. Fromkin holds a B.A. from Brandeis University.